Satellite Phones & Communicators

 Staying in touch from the river

 Typically on wilderness trips people want to disconnect and be present.
 However, in this day and age it may be necessary to check-in or make an emergency call.
 Most cell phones provide unreliable service in remote areas, the best option in this case is a satellite phone or communicator.
 Learn about the current preferred options for communicating with the outside world.
-In general, we find the satellite communicators work better, are cheaper and more reliable than satellite phones.
+In general, we find the satellite communicators (texting devices) work better, are cheaper and more reliable than satellite phones.

 Things to Consider